-Please be aware that the course lectures are conducted online via Zoom.
-Your lab sessions may be in person or via Zoom, depending on which section you are enrolled in.
+Please be aware that the course lectures are conducted in person and online via Zoom.
+Your lab sessions may be in-person or via Zoom, depending on which section you are enrolled in.
 Please verify your lab section to ensure you attend the correct one.